akyoto/q/docs/readme.md

 | 🍏 Mac     |   16.3 KiB |   4.2 KiB |
 | 🪟 Windows |    1.7 KiB |   1.7 KiB |

-### How is the code quality of the assembler?
+### Does the compiler generate efficient machine code?

-The backend uses an SSA based IR which is also used by well established compilers like `gcc`, `go` and `llvm`.
-SSA makes it trivial to apply lots of common optimization passes to it.
-As such, the quality of the generated assembly is fairly high despite the young age of the project.
+The backend is built on a [Static Single Assignment (SSA)](https://en.wikipedia.org/wiki/Static_single-assignment_form) intermediate representation, the same approach used by mature compilers such as `gcc`, `go`, and `llvm`.
+SSA greatly simplifies the implementation of common optimization passes, allowing the compiler to produce relatively high-quality assembly code despite the project's early stage of development.

 ### Can I use it in scripts?